macloo/junglegame/README.md

 * To run the game: python main.py
 * Moving from place to place: n, e, s, and w work in most locations.
 Sometimes you can use other words too, as suggested by the location description.
 * You can quit cleanly by typing: exit

+## Issues

+Biggest issue right now is at location 14.
+Dealing with raft there.

+travel() - Not passing c to this function.
+I might have to do that.

 ## Game History